-New lead zinc mine in Raška, Serbia will be opened by British Mineco Group22.
-October 2020. / Mining
+New lead zinc mine in Raška, Serbia will be opened by British Mineco Group, Mining

 By opening another lead and zinc mine, within the municipality of Raška in Serbia, Mineco Limited continues to invest in Serbian mining sector.